Human Resources Management Ontario College Graduate Certificate

 Work Permit?

-The Human Resources Management Ontario College Graduate Certificate program prepares you to be a human resources management professional.
-This program offers you both applied and theoretical lessons focusing on building human resources management graduate-level knowledge and skills needed to attract, select and retain the best organizational talent.
+The one-year online Human Resources Management Ontario College Graduate Certificate program prepares you to be a human resources management professional, recognized by the Human Resources Professionals Association (HRPA).
+This program offers you both theoretical and applied lessons in an asynchronous format, focusing on building human resources management graduate-level knowledge and skills needed to attract, select and retain the best organizational talent.

 In addition, you learn the foundational knowledge required to act as a human resources management strategic business partner in an organization.
-Faculty includes credentialed academics and practitioners from across the spectrum of human resources management who are dedicated to preparing you for career success....(read more)
+The program's facilitators include credentialed academics and practitioners from across the spectrum of human resources management who are dedicated to preparing you for career success....(read more)

 Overview